shahid-paramit/docs-getting-started/source/includes/_build.md

     &nbsp;

-12. Click the Save button to run the sort command.
+13. Click the Run button to refresh your pipe.
 The table in the preview will now populate with the sorted results.

-At this point, you can keep adding steps to build up the pipe logic; you can also edit a step by changing the command and pressing the Save button.
-To remove a step, click on the 'X' in the upper right of any tile.
-If you add steps between other steps and click Save, the pipe will only run to that point.
-Click the Run Pipe button to refresh your pipe.
+At this point, you can keep adding steps to build up the pipe logic; you can also edit a step by changing the command and pressing the Save Changes button.
+To remove a step, hover over the tile next to the step and an 'X' will appear, then click to delete.
+Inputs and outputs may also be added directly in the pipe overview tab.

 Please see the [full pipe documentation](https://www.flex.io/docs/web-app/#pipes) for further details, along with all [command](https://www.flex.io/docs/web-app/#command-bar-operations) and [function](https://www.flex.io/docs/web-app/#functions-and-syntax) syntax.